 SARASOTA, FL – Seniors and adults with disabilities who have concerns about Medicare and other health insurance options can receive free insurance counseling at several new locations.
 SHINE (Serving Health Insurance Needs of Elders) counselors are now providing free, unbiased health insurance counseling at Goodwill Manasota community rooms at four locations in Sarasota County.

 SHINE counselors assist clients with Medicare, Medicaid, prescription assistance, and long-term care insurance.
-SHINE counselors can help seniors and people with disabilities find programs which may lower their prescription drug costs, provide prescription drugs at no cost, or help with Medicare Part B costs.
-Last year in Southwest Florida alone, SHINE assisted 9,400 people with counseling services.
+SHINE counselors can help seniors and adults with disabilities find programs which may lower their prescription drug costs, provide prescription drugs at no cost, or help with Medicare co-pays and deductibles.
+As part of the national Senior Medicare Patrol program, SHINE counselors also educate beneficiaries to protect, detect, and report potential errors, fraud, and abuse with their Medicare coverage.
+Last year in Southwest Florida alone, SHINE assisted 10,000 people with counseling services.

 By partnering with organizations like Goodwill Manasota, AAASWFL is able to assist more Medicare beneficiaries in our region.
 Goodwill is able to host these sessions through its Good Neighbor program, which was launched more than 20 years ago to provide community meeting places, free of charge.
 Goodwill has expanded the program over the years to offer numerous free, instructor-led classes on a variety of topics and volunteer-directed activities, providing a place where local residents can enrich their lives through educational, cultural and social programs.
 Goodwill Manasota is able to provide these free classes and services to the community thanks to the sales of donated goods.